ivi-dev/CWG/README.md

 # What is it
 Casual Word Game (CWG) is a text based game where you try to guess a word based on it's definition.
-It is easy to pick up, has an educational element to it and boosts your general knowledge and vocabulary, plus it's just fun to play.
+It is meant to be easy to pick up, has an educational element to it and boosts your general knowledge and vocabulary, plus it's just fun to play.
+The other main purpose of the CWG project is to serve as an entry point into the world of the Python programming language.
+Fresh and creative ideas for good, clean code and tidy file ordering are always welcome and encouraged.

 # Getting Started

 If you are interested in the project just fork the repo and develop further.
 Would love to see your proposed changes and enhancements.

+# Prerequisites

+To edit/add source code or to debug it all you need is a code editor/IDE and an operating system with _Python v3.7_ installed.
-Running the game is a simple matter of unpacking one of the archives in the `distributions` folder and double clicking the CWG file.
+To play the game just download an archive of your choosing from the `distributions` folder, extract it and double-click the CWG file.
 The game runs in the terminal and the player controls it through text commands.

-# Prerequisites

-To edit or add source code all you need is a code editor/IDE and an operating system with _Python v3.7_ installed.

 # Build and deployment